dzakyadlh/dzakyadlh/README.md

 ### Hello World!
 I am Dzaky

 Fresh graduate from Sepuluh Nopember Institute of Technology with Engineering Physics major.
+Currently working as a DevOps engineer at one of the biggest bank in Indonesia.
 I have a huge passion in creating and designing websites and apps.
 Feel free to contact me for collaborations!

-- 👀 I’m interested in web and mobile app development
+- 👀 I’m experienced in web and mobile app development
-- 🌱 I’m currently learning game development with Unreal Engine 5
+- 🌱 I’m currently learning game development with Unity and Unreal Engine 5
 - 💞️ I’m looking to collaborate on website and mobile app projects
 - 📫 How to reach me: dzakyadlh.work@gmail.com